arfaram/ezprofilerblock/ezplatform_v3.x_clean/README.md

 - Add the differents files and directory to your project.
 - Merge `services.yaml` with the default one.

+## Usage

+- Add `tags` fieldType to user and some other contentTypes
+- Use the same taxonomy for user and content
+- setup the Profiler block with some taxonomy

+The Frontend Design is up to you ;)

  ## How it works